 I have found that it is often difficult to sit down with a child, lay out some art supplies and expect the child to fully engage unless he is one of those kids who naturally gravitates towards drawing and painting.
+Even my most creative child (who is also ADD) didn’t know what to do when I just set out art supplies.
+It was too daunting for him.
 So what can you do if you want to expose your kids to art and encourage creativity but they say they don’t like making art?
 Here are some tips:

 - Designate an area in your home where you can regularly set out art invitations.
 These might be some unique art supplies that your child doesn’t usually come in contact with at school like liquid watercolors instead of the dry solid ones in the trays, some unique markers like the ones that have a brush on one end and a point on the other, or blow pens, which leads to the next tip….